artasparks/glift/README.md

 Although Glift was built for all major browsers, Glift was built on OSX, so these development docs assume a POSIX toolchain.

-For depgen.py to work, you'll need to export a CLOSURE variable pointing to the closure compiler.
-Ex:
+For depgen.py to work, you'll need to have java and python installed.

-   * `export CLOSURE="java -jar /path/to/closure_compiler.jar"`

 To update the HTML tests for development, run: